skysky2333/KmerDecon/README.md

 pip install -r requirements.txt
 ```
 ## Referenced Code
- The python module of cuckoofilter and bucketis are adapted from:
+ The python module of cuckoofilter and bucket are adapted from:
  Author: Michael The
  Repository: https://github.com/michael-the1/python-cuckoo/tree/master
  License: MIT